 Wait for things to settle down

 According to the redesign experience of YouTube, Tumblr, and Medium, it’s common for users to hate a change right when it happens.
 But let’s look at what happened when the first update shock settled down for Instagram.
-Some time after the UI changes, the rating of the Instagram app returned to its normal 3.1 stars, while the number of negative mentions went even lower than before the redesign.
+Some time after the UI redesign, the rating of the Instagram app returned to its normal 3.1 stars, while the number of negative mentions went even lower than before the redesign.

 A redesign journey can be either an undue risk or a big success depending on how you approach it.
 If it’s an upgrade decision resulting from careful consideration, there’s a high chance that the redesign will bring better app performance, a higher retention rate, and more sales.
 Have you considered partnering with a UI/UX designing agency or a software development company?
-At Yalantis, we help our clients create designs that bring in money.
+At Yalantis, we help our clients create designs that work and bring money.
 Don’t hesitate to come to us if you need experts to re-design and re-think your app.